aegatlin/metamark/README.md

 # Obsidian Parser

+The Obsidian CMS.

-A powerful markdown utility built on top of Metamark that enhances your Obsidian vault processing capabilities.
+Obsidian Parser is a powerful markdown utility to publish your Obsidian vault content.

+Obsidian Parser can:

+- Render all your Obsidian notes as HTML
+- Compile all data (filename, properties, slug) in a big JSON file
+- Let you publish your notes in a custom front-end (not provided, this is a data utility)

 ## Features